Generic Name: pralatrexate (PRAL a TREX ate)

 How is Folotyn given?

 Folotyn is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+A healthcare provider will give you this injection.

 Folotyn is usually given once per week for up to 6 weeks at a time.
 Follow your doctor's instructions.

-To make sure Folotyn is not causing harmful effects, your blood will need to be tested often.
+Folotyn can lower blood cells that help your body fight infections and help your blood to clot.
+Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.
-Do not miss any follow-up visits to your doctor.

 What happens if I miss a dose?